coffeepots/odbc/README.md

 SQLResults also allows working with SQLFields via the `fields` procs.

     let
-      # Fields can be retreived by column index or name.
+      # Fields can be retrieved by column index or name.
       fieldCol5 = results.fields(5)
       myField = results.fields(fieldnameString)